oracle/truffleruby/test/truffle/docker/README.md

 $ docker build -t truffleruby-test-ubuntu . --build-arg GRAALVM_VERSION=n.n
 ```

+Also set `--build-arg TEST_BRANCH=master` to pick a branch to test against
+if you are testing a pre-release.

 You need to specify `GRAALVM_VERSION` as the version of GraalVM that you are
 using.